koscew/koscew.github.io/about.md

 My programming experience:
 * High School:
-    * Some assignments of Visual Studio
+    * Some assignments of Visual Studio - maybe some math questions
 * University/Graduate school:
     * SAS to run some testing like regression, z-test, t-test
 * Self-Learning